 Because of the center-flying power, the female stands up and the male turns around the female.

-Almost 130/140 years old and very rare to find, but they are so beautiful.
+These toy tops are around 130/140 years old and very rare to find, but they are so beautiful.

 These tops are not only wanted and sought after by “Martin” collectors but also by spinning top collectors.